bretmullinix/python-for-beginners/t3-object-oriented-programming/readme.md

         When you say 'Address(....)', this calls the **\_\_init\_\_** method.

-        The explanation of the assignment of values to parameters for John's address is below:
+        Below is an explanation of the assignment of values to parameters for John's address:

         - The street '25 English Street' represents the value for the **p_street** parameter.
         - The city 'Ricksville' represents the value for the **p_city** parameter.